 One person killed, five others hurt in shooting along Greenwell Springs Road

-BATON ROUGE — Police say they are investigating a shooting that involved more than one victim early Sunday morning.
+BATON ROUGE — One person was killed and five others hurt in a shooting along Greenwell Springs Road early Sunday morning.

-According to Baton Rouge Police Department officials, the shooting occurred at Greenwell Springs Road.

-Police could not say at this time how many victims were involved or the nature of their injuries.
-A BRPD spokesperson could only say multiple people were transported to a hospital.
+Baton Rouge Police said the shooting happened shortly before 4 a.m. along Greenwell Springs Road near Platt Drive.
+In total, six people were injured.
+Police have not released information about severity of injuries or the deceased's name.

 Trending News